ipref/ietf/how-ipref-works-in-detail.md

 ## How IPREF Works in Detail

-IPREF is a method for traversing address spaces - such as private networks behind NAT, NAT6, or filters including cross protocol IPv4/IPv6 - which are otherwise not reachable through native network protocols.
-The term IPREF is an abbreviation for "IP Addressing with References"
+IPREF is a method for traversing address spaces such as private networks behind NAT, NAT6, or cross protocol IPv4/IPv6 otherwise not possible through native means.
+The term IPREF is an abbreviation for IP Addressing with REFerences

-#### Key characteristics of IPREF:
+#### Key Characteristics of IPREF

 - massively scalable
 - cross protocol, cross address space